seregazhuk/seregazhuk.github.io_old/_posts/2018-02-02-why-asynchronous-php.md

 Yes, you can use Go or NodeJs to create asynchronous back-end applications, but it is not always the case.
 When you already have a solid background in PHP, it will be much easier for you just to dig in some libraries and tools for your use-case, instead of learning a new language and a new ecosystem.
 Such tools as [ReactPHP](http://reactphp.org/){:target="_blank"} or [Amp](http://amphp.org/){:target="_blank"} allow you to write asynchronous code like you write it in NodeJS.
 These tools are mature enough and have stable versions, so you can safely use them in production.

+## Not Only CLI

+>*I’m not interested in writing a chat, server or suchlike.
+I just want to speed up web pages.*

+It is a sort of common cliche that asynchronous code can be used only in CLI scripts.
+It is perfectly fine to integrate some asynchronous parts in your traditional synchronous environment, even in a traditional web application.
+For example, you can receive a request, then asynchronously call several different resources and when these calls will be done, you can continue your request-response life-circle and as a result, the page will be rendered faster.
+Or you need to make some external API calls, for example, when a user completes a payment you want to send email or push notification.
+You can make these API calls asynchronously and then continue with your traditional synchronous code flow.
+There is no need to rewrite the whole application and remove all blocking staff.
+Just find some performance bottlenecks and maybe they can be fixed with asynchronous code.

+Yes, an asynchronous code in most cases is still being used in CLI scripts, but it is not limited to real-time chats and servers.
+In case you simply want to speed up some of your web pages, there is no need to throw out your Symfony or Laravel framework and create your own full-async application server.

 ## Conclusion
 Don't be afraid to learn new language paradigm.
 PHP is much more than  *run the script, execute some code and die*.
 You will be amazed to use your familiar PHP language in a completely new way, in the way you have never used it!
 Asynchronous code and event-driven programming will expand the way you think about PHP and how this language can be used.
 There is no need to learn a new language to write asynchronous applications just because someone blames PHP that *it is not a right tool for it* or because *this is how I’ve always done it, it couldn’t possibly be improved on*.
 Just give it a try!